Why you should be considering dividend stocks right now

 We are living in a world of uncertainty, both in our personal lives and in our personal finances.
-The COVID-19 pandemic has upended financial markets and unleashed economic turmoil around the world.
-As countries take tentative steps to reopen their economies and return to something resembling normalcy, financial markets have also recovered some of the heavy losses suffered earlier this year.
-The initial shock – from both the rapid spread of the disease and plunging markets – has faded.
+The COVID-19 pandemic has caused volatility in financial markets and continues to unleash economic turmoil around the world.
+As countries take steps to reopen their economies and return to something resembling normalcy, financial markets have also recovered some of the heavy losses suffered in the past year.
+The initial shock – from both the rapid spread of the virus and plunging markets – has faded.
 Now investors have to think about what comes next.
 What strategies could investors use to potentially boost returns or recoup losses?

 Dividend stocks boast attractive valuations

-Dividend exchange-traded funds (ETFs) are currently cheap relative to their historical valuations.1 This means investors who are optimistic about the economy and expect a market rally may want to buy dividend ETFs.
-These funds are made up of stocks that have the potential to pay healthy dividends, but whose price may have fallen a lot during the overall market decline this year.
+Dividend exchange-traded funds (ETFs) are still relatively cheap compared with their historical valuations.1 That means investors who are optimistic about the economy and expect a market rally may want to buy dividend ETFs.
+These funds are made up of stocks that have the potential to pay healthy dividends, but whose price may have fallen during the overall market decline in the past year.

 What are dividend stocks?

-A dividend is the portion of a company’s earnings it pays to shareholders.
+A dividend is a portion of a company’s earnings that it pays to shareholders.
 Companies are under no obligation to pay dividends, although many do.
 The returns investors earn are driven by both the dividend amount and how much a stock price rises or falls.
-Companies that pay dividends are often referred to as good quality businesses – that is, they have low amounts of debt, strong cash flow and steady earnings and revenue.
+Companies that pay dividends are often referred to as good-quality businesses – that is, they have low amounts of debt, strong cash flow and steady earnings and revenue.
 Such companies have often been operating for many years.
-Fidelity Canadian High Dividend Index ETF’s holdings include companies such as Fortis, BCE, Enbridge and Royal Bank of Canada.3
+Fidelity Canadian High Dividend Index ETF’s holdings include companies such as Royal Bank of Canada, Enbridge, Toronto Dominion Bank and Shaw Communications.3

 Why do dividend stocks tend to fall in a recession?